 Borrowers interested in adjustable-rate mortgages should know that:

-- They typically have caps on how much rate can change
+- They typically have caps on how much the rate can change.

-- ARMs often charge less during their introductory period compared to fixed-rate mortgages
+- ARMs often charge less than fixed-rate mortgages during their introductory period.

-- ARMs use different benchmarks, such as the U.S. Treasury or the secured overnight finance rate (SOFR)
+- ARMs use different benchmarks, such as the U.S. Treasury or the Secured Overnight Financing Rate (SOFR).

-- They are often good for those who plan to stay in a home for a few years
+- They are often good for those who plan to stay in a home for only a few years.

-Since interest costs on an ARM can drastically increase, make sure you talk to your lender before you agree to one.
-Ask how the lender determines their interest rate and ensure you are comfortable with that.
+Since interest costs on an ARM can drastically increase, be sure to talk with your lender before you agree to one.
+Find out how the lender determines their interest rate and ensure you’re comfortable with it.

 Jumbo Mortgage Loans

-You might be looking at properties in some of the more expensive housing markets.
-In that case, you may need a jumbo loan.
+If you’re looking at properties in some of the more expensive housing markets, you may require what’s known as a jumbo loan.
 Home buyers use jumbo loans when they need a mortgage larger than conventional conforming loan limits allow.
 That’s why jumbo loans are considered nonconforming; they don’t conform to normal limits.

-The baseline limits on conforming loans sit at $726,200 for 2023, as determined by the Federal Housing Finance Agency (FHFA).
+The baseline limit on conforming loans is $726,200 for 2023, as determined by the Federal Housing Finance Agency (FHFA).
 But limits change from county to county.
 So, if you find a higher-end property that requires a loan larger than your county limit, you may want to look for a lender that offers jumbo mortgages.

-Borrowers interested in jumbo loans should know that they:
+Borrowers interested in jumbo loans should know that these loans:

-- Are for loans over the conforming loan limit
+- Are for amounts over the conforming loan limit.